Woohoo! Save 15% on meal plans this fall.

 Adequate intake of potassium helps in lowering the risks of kidney stones, heart diseases, high blood pressure, osteoporosis, and overall muscle maintenance.
 Naturally, elderly people require help in all these departments.

-Therefore, make sure you provide them with a meal plan that has potassium-rich ingredients such as sweet potatoes, regular potatoes, broccoli, spinach, peas, mushrooms, green leafy vegetables, cucumbers, apricot, grapefruit, tomato, tuna, halibut, soybeans, kidney beans, lima beans, nuts, etc.
+Therefore, make sure you provide them with meal plans that has potassium-rich ingredients such as sweet potatoes, regular potatoes, broccoli, spinach, peas, mushrooms, green leafy vegetables, cucumbers, apricot, grapefruit, tomato, tuna, halibut, soybeans, kidney beans, lima beans, nuts, etc.

 With age, you need to control the portion of your food but not the amount of nutrients.
 If anything, you should be more cautious about your nutritional requirement since, with fewer physical activities, all your energy and strength will be generated from what you consume.